Winter Peer-To-Peer Fundraising Campaign Ideas

 Number 1

 Who doesn’t love dumplings and dim sum?
-This year, the Lunar New Year falls on February 10, 2024—get everyone into the spirit with a dumpling-eating challenge.
+This year, the Lunar New Year falls on 17th February 2026—get everyone into the spirit with a dumpling-eating challenge.
 Encourage participants to gather pledges for each dumpling or dim sum they devour at local restaurants.
 It’s a delicious way to raise funds and satisfy appetites.

 Number 2

-According to the Chinese Zodiac, 2024 ushers in the Year of the Dragon.
+According to the Chinese Zodiac, 2026 ushers in the Year of the Fire Horse.
 Channel that fierce energy and help people keep their resolutions to be more active with a fun run/walk.
-Peer-to-peer participants can dress as dragons (or dragon-adjacent characters) and then complete a set distance.
+Peer-to-peer participants can wear custom printed t-shirts with Fire Horse imagery, and then complete a set distance.
 Pledges can be based on the number of laps, steps, or miles.
-Encourage participants to run in teams—anyone seeing a herd of dragons will want to know what’s going on!
+Encourage participants to run in teams—anyone seeing a bunch of runners wearing the same sweatshirt will want to know what’s going on!
 So, you’ll build awareness not only through your participants’ social networks but also in person.

 Number 5